sorbet/sorbet/website/docs/sorbet-uris.md

 }
 ```

-Different language clients will have different ways to specify
+Different language clients will have [different ways to specify
-`initializationOptions` when starting a language server.
+`initializationOptions`] when starting a language server.
 Consult the
 documentation of your editor or language client for how to pass this option on
 startup in the `initialize` request.

+[different ways to specify `initializationOptions`]:
+  lsp.md#instructions-for-specific-language-clients

 Setting `supportsSorbetURIs` to `true` informs Sorbet that it can use `sorbet:`
 URIs.
 Whenever a Go to Definition request would attempt to jump into a synthetic